mulgyeolpyo/stat/README.md

 **For content, for servers,**<br>
 This is a PaperMC library that helps seamlessly manage stats, a commonly used RPG element.
-Of course.
-Here is the English translation of the provided text, formatted and styled to fit seamlessly into your README file.

 ## Feature
 - **GlobalStatManager**: The central hub for managing all stat-related data. <br>